- What is a “smart” meter?

 Q: What is a “smart” meter?

 “Smart” Meters are digital utility meters that send customers’ detailed usage information to the utility using a radio-frequency transmitter (or over the power lines in the case of Powerline Carrier (PLC) systems.
-The meter also contains other capabilities, such as remote shut-off.
-They are part of a larger plan to change the electricity grid to a “smart” grid–though there is controversy about whether the customer meter is actually crucial to that change.
+Some meters (AMI mesh networks) also contain other capabilities, such as remote shut-off.
+Smart Meters are part of a larger plan to change the electricity grid to a “smart” grid–though there is controversy about whether the customer meter is actually crucial to that change.
 Electric smart meters are replacing older analog style meters, while gas “smart” meters are generally small devices attached to existing gas meters.
 Wireless water meters are also being installed in many regions.

 “Smart” meter planning in the United States is related to the Energy Act of 2005 and administered by the US Dept of Energy, the FCC, and each state’s public utilities commission (PUC).
 However, in that Act, there was NO mandate to force all residential customers to accept installation of “smart” meters–only that they would be offered.
 Local utility companies in many states have been approved to install “smart” meters but this does NOT mean you have to accept them on your home or business.

 Q: How do I know if I have a “smart” meter or not?

-Non-transmitting analog (mechanical) electric meters have 5 small clock-like dials and a glass casing which allows you to see the spinning dial inside.
+Non-transmitting analog (mechanical) electric meters typically have 5 small clock-like dials and a glass casing which allows you to see the spinning dial inside.
 “Smart” meters have digital displays and plastic casings which you cannot see into.
 Recent “smart” meters often have the word “smart” on the front, but absence of this label is no guarantee it isn’t transmitting.
 There are a very few mechanical meters which have a wireless-transmitting capability, which can only be identified by measuring RF emissions.